sabbir-subhan/appium-Python/README.md

 Known issues:

-- some elements have attribute visible: false and appium is unable to interact with those elements for example map
+- some elements have attribute "visible: false" and appium is unable to interact with those elements for example map --that is bug in Appium https://github.com/appium/appium/issues/4131
 - for some reason test sometimes fail to start on the first run, but after running it again it is working correctly